na-na-hi/renget/archive/horb.md

 **v3: other team members recover 15 SP and 500 HP, CD: 16s.
 Added effect: When HoRB triggers time fracture for the first time, she will recover additional 15 [S] / 30 [S2] / 60 [SSS] sp.**

 **PASSIVE 2**
 (TOGGLE) Herrscher of Rebirth's initial form is switched to Soul Crafting Form.
-When initial form is Soul Crafting Form, when team members attack enemies with Withering Gap, gain [Crit Rate to Crit DMG conversion mode], however the max limit for the conversion of exceeding Crit Rate to Crit DMG is changed to 20%.
+When initial form is Soul Crafting Form, **and HoRB is in Soul Crafting form (v3d),** when team members attack enemies with Withering Gap, gain [Crit Rate to Crit DMG conversion mode], however the max limit for the conversion of exceeding Crit Rate to Crit DMG is changed to 20%.

 Spiritual Deer increases Herrscher of Rebirth's max SP limit by ~~175(v1) >~~ 125(v2) points.
 When Herrscher of Rebirth triggers Global Time Fracture, if her SP is below ~~120(v1) >~~ 100(v2), it is then increased to ~~120(v1) >~~ 100(v2) SP, CD: 25s. ~~can only be triggered 3 times throughout the entire battle.~~